puppetlabs/puppet-docs/source/pdk/1.0/pdk_testing.md

    * To run all validations simultaneously, use the `--parallel` flag and run `pdk validate --parallel.

    * To run just one type of validation on the module, specify `puppet`, `ruby`, or `metadata`.
 For example, to validate the module's metadata, run `pdk validate metadata`.

+   * To run validations on a specific directory or file, pass the name of the file or directory as an argument with `pdk validate`.
+For example, to run all validations on the `/lib` directory only, run `pdk validate lib/`.

    * To send module validation output to a file, use the `pdk validate` command with the option `--format=format[:target]`.
 This option specifies the output format and an output target file.
-For example, to create a report file `report.xml` in the JUnit format, run `pdk validate --format=junit:report.xml`.
+For example, to create a report file `report.txt`, run `pdk validate --format=txt:report.txt`.

      You can specify multiple `--format` options, as long as they all have distinct output targets.

-   * To run validations on a specific directory or file, pass the name of the file or directory as an argument with `pdk validate`.
-For example, to run all validations on the `/lib` directory only, run `pdk validate lib/`.

 See the PDK reference for a complete list of validation options.